psu13/mutable-hakyll/posts/pan-gas.md

 critical with the green vegetables ... but to me getting that right is not that different from getting the same thing right at a saute station in France.

-It's also the case that my annoyance is not being completely fair.
+On the other hand, my annoyance is not completely fair.
 Even the book that I usually credit with starting the whole _wok hei_ obsession, Grace Young's _The Breath of the Wok_, covers the many other aspects of Chinese food that I have mentioned, though that coverage is later in the book after all of the semi-mystical wok material.
 So maybe this